rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 EOW, SEBI, etc., if no one does moonshine.
 Let us first understand who regularly indulges in moonshine.

 The politicians and the govt servants are the biggest culprits.
 They seek favors and bribes for performing their duties.
 Admittedly, digitization has improved the situation a lot.
-I find CBDT has undergone a fundamental transformation from the days of 2014.
+I find CBDT has undergone a fundamental transformation from the pre 2014 days.
 I had a problem with a refund of INR 25k way back in 2009.
 I wrote about a dozen representations, including CPC office is located in Bangaluru.
 Only after 2014 did I get the refund directly credited to my account.
 Earlier, even for a refund of a few hundred rupees, a minion from ITD  used to visit us and disburse the cheque in exchange for 50% of the amount.
 When confronted, he spilled the bean the entire office